JoeyDeSmet/OplossingenOndersteunendeVragenComputerarchitectuur/docs/chapters/chapter5/README.md

 #### Hot plugging

-`Hot plugging` refers to the ability to `add or remove` devices from a computer system `without havving to pawer down` the sytem.
+`Hot plugging` refers to the ability to `add or remove` devices from a computer system `without having to pawer down` the system.

 #### Automated configuration

-`Automated configuration` referes to the ability of the system to `automaticlly` configure and set up new devices that are added to the system, without manual intervention.
+`Automated configuration` refers to the ability of the system to `automatically` configure and set up new devices that are added to the system, without manual intervention.

 #### Bulk DMA transfer

-Bulk `DMA (Direct Memory Access)` transfer referes to a feature that allows data to be `tranfered directly` between devices and system memory, `bypassing the CPU` and reducing the workload on the CPU.
+Bulk `DMA (Direct Memory Access)` transfer refers to a feature that allows data to be `transferred directly` between devices and system memory, `bypassing the CPU` and reducing the workload on the CPU.

 #### Multi-lane serial connections

-`Multi-lan serial connections` refer to the use of multiple `parrallel data paths` between devices, rather than a single parallel data path.
+`Multi-lan serial connections` refer to the use of multiple `parallel data paths` between devices, rather than a single parallel data path.
 This allows for faster data transfer rates.

 #### Root Complex

-`Root complex` referes to the `central hub` of a PCIe system that connects the CPU, memory and other devices.
+`Root complex` refers to the `central hub` of a PCIe system that connects the CPU, memory and other devices.
 It acts as a bridge between the CPU and other devices on the bus.

 #### End Point

-`End point` referes to a device that is `connected to the Root complex` and is able to initiate transactions on the bus.
+`End point` refers to a device that is `connected to the Root complex` and is able to initiate transactions on the bus.
 Examples of `End point Devices` include `graphics card`, `storage devices` and `network interfaces`.

 ### What minimum features should a Linux device driver have?